What is 1-3-5 Rule?

 Benefits of the 1-3-5 Rule

-The 1-3-5 Rule offers several benefits for effective task management and time optimization:
+The 1-3-5 Rule offers several benefits for effective task management and time optimization.
+This method works for many people because it helps manage tasks efficiently, reduces overwhelm, and improves productivity by prioritizing daily tasks.

 1. Prioritization:

-By categorizing tasks into major, medium, and minor categories, the 1-3-5 Rule helps individuals prioritize their activities based on their importance and urgency.
+By categorizing tasks into major, medium, and minor categories, the 1-3-5 Rule helps individuals prioritize their activities based on their importance and urgency, ensuring that all tasks—no matter their size—matter in the planning process.
 This ensures that they focus on the most critical tasks first, maximizing productivity and progress towards goals.

 2. Focus: